 - Two 60-minute pre-show workshops, focusing on connecting Shakespeare’s world and the themes of the play to the participants’ world.

-- Attendance at DSF’s Summer Festival performed in beautiful Rockwood Park, along with a complimentary picnic.
+- Attendance at the Delaware Shakespeare Summer Festival performed in beautiful Rockwood Park, along with a complimentary picnic.

 - One 60-minute post-show workshop utilizing writing and improvisational exercises to put students “in the shoes” of Shakespeare’s characters and promote positive life choices.

-Workshops are taught by DSF company members.
-DSF partners each year with 3-4 community organizations that serve at-risk youth.
-Over the years of The Bridge, DSF has worked with the following organizations:
+Workshops are taught by Delaware Shakespeare company members.
+We partner each year with 3-4 community organizations that serve at-risk youth.
+Over the years of The Bridge, Delaware Shakespeare has worked with the following organizations:

-Boys and Girls Club of Delaware, the Residential Cottages at the Ferris School, UrbanPromise Wilmington, Rodney Street Tennis Club, and the Elizabeth W. Murphey School.
+Boys and Girls Club of Delaware, the Residential Cottages at the Ferris School, UrbanPromise Wilmington, Nativity Preparatory School, Rodney Street Tennis Club, Elizabeth W. Murphey School, and the West End Neighborhood House.

 The Bridge is supported by the Laffey-McHugh Foundation, WSFS Bank, PNC Bank, and several generous individual donors.